akka/akka/akka-docs-dev/rst/scala/stream-flows-and-basics.rst

 .. includecode:: code/docs/stream/FlowDocSpec.scala#materialization-runWith

-It is worth pointing out that since processing stages are *immutable*, connecting them returns a new processing stage, instead of modifying the existing instance, so while construction long flows, remember to assign the new value to a variable or run it:
+It is worth pointing out that since processing stages are *immutable*, connecting them returns a new processing stage, instead of modifying the existing instance, so while constructing long flows, remember to assign the new value to a variable or run it:

 .. includecode:: code/docs/stream/FlowDocSpec.scala#source-immutable